-Jose, her boyfriend and her runs the blog A World to Travel together.
+Jose, her boyfriend, and she run the blog A World to Travel together.
 A World to Travel is a travel blog like Fotostrasse, but with more of a focus on the outdoors and festivals.
 If you don’t already follow them, it is about time to do so.

-We met over 1 year ago in Sweden and since then we’ve kept in contact.
+We met over one year ago in Sweden, and since then, we’ve kept in contact.
 They are some of the best bloggers we’ve had the pleasure to meet through Fotostrasse.

 Road trip the Galician coastline

-From Ribadeo (my hometown by the way!) all the way to Tui by the Portuguese border, you will find more EU blue flagged beaches than you could dream of: Cliffs, iconic capes and welcoming Galician fishermen villages to feed your wanderlust.
+From Ribadeo (my hometown, by the way!) to Tui by the Portuguese border, you will find more EU blue flagged beaches than you could dream of: Cliffs, iconic capes and welcoming Galician fishermen villages to feed your wanderlust.

 “Ortegal Cape. #Galicia”